gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 The important distinction is not whether an event caused the email.
 Both transactional and triggered emails can be event-based.
 The distinction is whether the message is essential and whether recipients can unsubscribe.

+For a deeper look at how triggered emails work in general, see our guide to [triggered emails](/email-marketing-concepts/automation/triggered-emails).

 ### Campaigns

-Campaigns are one-off emails sent to a subscriber list or audience.
+[Campaigns](/docs/projects/campaigns) are one-off emails sent to a subscriber list or audience.

 Newsletters are perhaps the most familiar example, but campaigns can also include: